Wondering how to right click on a Chromebook? Well, we’re gonna show you!

 Chrome OS enables “tap-to-click” by default.
 This means you don’t need to physically press down anywhere on the touchpad to click.

-But as on Apple Mac laptops “clicking” in the lower right-hand side of the touchpad does not create a ‘right-click’ response.
+But as on Apple laptops “clicking” in the lower right-hand side of the touchpad does not create a ‘right-click’ response.
 In fact, it doesn’t matter where you click on the touchpad you’ll still be clicking normally.

 Tap-to-click is used in Chrome OS to perform regular right click and middle click actions.